sjpaterson/dip/README.md

  Update nextflow.config to reflect your user directories, the directory that will contain the symlinks to your mesasurement sets and any additional options.
  Update dip.sbatch with your accountname and the location of the DIP singularity container (recommended storage location of the container is /software/projects/[project]/[username]/containers).
+ Currently the beaminfo is not hosted online, please contact myself to obtain a copy of this to include in the beaminfo directory.

  For AVSO, you will need to set your MWA_ASVO_API_KEY environment variable. https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/24972779/MWA+ASVO+Command+Line+Clients#Finding-your-API-key